 Find out more about The Circuit and answers to frequently asked questions.

 Choosing the right defibrillator for the first time can feel overwhelming, but with the right information, it becomes much simpler.
-Understanding how defibrillators work, where they are used, and what features to look for helps ensure you choose the right option for your environment.
+Understanding how defibrillators work, where AEDs are used, and what features to look for in a defibrillator helps ensure you choose the right option for your environment.

 Whether you’re buying a defibrillator for a workplace, school, community space or public venue, selecting an AED defibrillator that is easy to use and properly maintained is essential.
 As the UK’s leading first aid charity, St John Ambulance provides expert guidance, trusted defibrillators and ongoing support to help you feel confident in your choice.

-If you’re ready to buy a defibrillator, you can explore our range of automated external defibrillators or learn more about CPR and defibrillator training to ensure you’re prepared to act in an emergency.
+If you’re ready to buy a defibrillator, you can explore our range of automated external defibrillators, discover more about our HEART Pocket semi-automatic defibrillator, or learn more about CPR and defibrillator training to ensure you’re prepared to act in an emergency.

 Spend another £150.00 to get FREE shipping